 This Burrito Bowl is extremely versatile!

 - Just about any grain can be used in the place of quinoa.
 Try brown rice or even farro.
+You can also use my Spanish Rice recipe.

 - Soy Chorizo will work just as well as baked tofu.
 If you prefer beans over tofu, go for it!